 Fall is a great time of year to visit Green Bay from football to fall colors and fall festival fun.
 Embark on an adventure by joining the Oktoberfest celebrations and wine harvest festivals to family fun like SNC Day and The Great Pumpkin Train.

 And then there’s football…one of the most cherished traditions in Green Bay as the passion for the Green & Gold runs strong here.
-We may be missing fans for a couple of home games, but that doesn’t mean we still can’t cheer on the Pack in style.
 Just being in Green Bay during a football weekend brings excitement.
-There will still be tailgating on a smaller scale and plenty of hotels and sports bars in the shadows of Lambeau Field that will have special events for you to watch the game with your fellow fans at a safe distance.
+There's tailgating and plenty of hotels and sports bars in the shadows of Lambeau Field that will have special events for you to watch the game with fellow fans.